 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02") which supersedes Topic 840, Leases and applies to all entities that enter into leases.
 Lessees are required to report assets and liabilities that arise from leases.
-Lessor accounting has largely remained unchanged; however, certain refinements were made to conform with revenue recognition guidance in ASU 2014-09, Revenue from Contracts with Customers

-(Topic 606), specifically related to the allocation and recognition of contract consideration earned from lease and non-lease revenue components.
+Lessor accounting has largely remained unchanged; however, certain refinements were made to conform with revenue recognition guidance in ASU 2014-09, Revenue from Contracts with Customers (Topic 606), specifically related to the allocation and recognition of contract consideration earned from lease and non-lease revenue components.
 ASU 2016-02 contains certain practical expedients, which the Company has elected.

 The Company has elected the transition package of practical expedients permitted within the new standard.
-This practical expedient permits the Company to carryforward the historical lease classification and not to reassess initial direct costs for any existing leases.
+These practical expedients permit the Company to carryforward the historical lease classification and not to reassess initial direct costs for any existing leases.
 In addition, the Company has elected the practical expedient that allows lessors to avoid separating lease and non-lease components within a contract if certain criteria are met.
 The lessor's practical expedient election is limited to circumstances in which (i) the timing and pattern of revenue recognition are the same for the non-lease component and the related lease component and (ii) the combined single lease component would be classified as an operating lease.
 This practical expedient allows the Company the ability to combine the lease and non-lease components if the underlying asset meets the two criteria above.
+The Company concluded that the adoption of ASU 2016-02 did not have a material impact on its consolidated financial statements.